-Right now, I put touching oneself into three categories.
+Right now, I put touching yourself into three categories.

 1. Masturbation.
 This is where we quickly get off quickly and habitually.
 We do what we learned when we were very young.
 It is a quick release of pent-up and uncomfortable energy, almost like maintenance.